 The property owner must take reasonable precautions to ensure those who come onto the property do not suffer an injury.
 For example, if the roof in a store began to leak and the owner knowingly took no action to keep people from the potentially slippery floor or warn people of the dangerous footing, they have failed to take reasonable measures to ensure the safety of those entering the property.

 However, if the person right in front of you spilled water and you slipped and injured yourself on the now slippery floor, the property owner may not be liable for your injuries.
 Because the owner had no opportunity to take any action to make the floor safe and may not even have known the spill happened before your accident, the owner could not reasonably take measures to ensure your safety.

-Of course, every accident is unique and there may be other circumstances that relate to any case beyond these examples so consult a Bakersfield premises liability attorney about the specifics on your incident.
+Of course, every accident is unique and there may be other circumstances that relate to any case beyond these examples so consult a Bakersfield personal injury attorney about the specifics of your incident.

 Injuries Caused by Negligence

 In a premises liability claim, you must show that the negligence of the property owner directly caused your injuries.
 Merely falling down the stairs or slipping on a floor is not sufficient to show a premises liability claim has merit.
 If a worn rug caused you to trip and fall on the stairs or a problem with the flooring caused you to slip and fall, then you have a reason to expect compensation for your injuries.

 It is important to recognize that immediately after your accident, you may not have all the facts to determine whether the negligence of a property owner caused your injuries.
 You may attribute your accident to clumsiness on your part, not realizing that a defect in the maintenance of the building is what led you to injure yourself.
 Having an objective party such as a Bakersfield premises liability lawyer examine the evidence of your claim is a good way to learn whether you deserve compensation for your injury.